ramyardaneshgar/NetworkingSecureProtocols/README.md

 6. **VPNs must be validated post-connection** to ensure full-tunnel routing, no DNS leakage, and IP masking are in effect.

-7. **TLS session secrets must be tightly controlled.** Once exposed (e.g., via `--ssl-key-log-file`), full session contents can be decrypted.
+7. **TLS session secrets must be tightly controlled.** Once exposed (via `--ssl-key-log-file`), full session contents can be decrypted.
 Endpoint security remains a vital enforcement point.